 For separated or divorced parents, the law stipulates that we can't decide which parents may pick up the child.

-We must release the child to either parent, regardless of which parent registered the child, unless the custodial, enrolling parent has a court order on visitations or pick-up.
+which parent registered the child, unless the custodial, enrolling parent has a court order on visitations or pick-up.
 In that case, we must retain a copy of the court order in our files.
+We must release the child to either parent, regardless of in Lancaster County School District -EARNING